mattwalmsley/financial-modelling/quantitative/documentation/mathematics/probability_theory.md

 ### Binomial Distribution

-- In general, for $N$ independet tosses of a unbiased coin, the probability of getting exactly $i$ heads is given by:
+- In general, for $N$ independent tosses of a unbiased coin, the probability of getting exactly $i$ heads is given by:

 $$\boxed{p_i = P(X=i) = \binom{N}{i} p_h^i p_t^{N-i} \text{ for } i=0, 1, 2, \dots, N}$$
 where $\binom{N}{i} = \frac{N!}{i!(N-i)!}$ is the binomial coefficient, representing the number of ways to choose $i$ heads from $N$ tosses.